elbadcode/Skyrim-HKX-Annotation-Tool/readme.md

+I have a prototype in hkx2e library in testing just lots going on

 this is a standalone build of my hkanno replacement I am writing as part of a larger project for animation file management

 reason: hkanno is slow, hard to use in a batch way, and requires a specific hct setup